 Credit Transfer Policy: Once admitted, students can request transfer consideration for a maximum of two non-UNH courses.
 Transfer Credit Requests are evaluated by the Nursing faculty and the Dean of the Graduate School.

-Nine of the 11 online Doctor of Nursing Practice courses are delivered in an 8-week term, these courses are condensed and move at a faster pace than traditional full semester courses.
-Two of the three seminar courses are delivered across two 8-week terms.
-Doctoral Seminars II and III are delivered over thirty weeks which will include a one week break for students and faculty.
+Nine of the 11 online Doctor of Nursing Practice courses are delivered in an 8-week term, including Doctoral Scholarly Project I. These courses are condensed and move at a faster pace than traditional full semester courses.
+Doctoral Scholarly Project II is delivered over a 13-week timeframe followed by a one week break.
+Doctoral Scholarly Project III is delivered over a 17-week timeframe.